uchicago-computation-workshop/README/README.md

 2. Click the "New Issue" button
 3. Type a Title for Your Issue (Question)
 4. Type a detailed question.
 An example can be found here.
-- *Note: Issues are written using Markdown.
-A tutorial can be found here.
+- *Note: Issues are written using [`Markdown`.
+A tutorial can be found here.](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)
 - *Markdown* will allow you to easily make different header levels, text formatting, lists, and `code snippets` or `code blocks` so that you can `foo_bar` computational questions with ease:

 ```python